The Executive Chairman’s response to the ECO3 Consultation released by the Department for Business, Energy and Industrial Strategy.

 ECO is with us to stay, at least until 2022 and probably until 2028.
 Unfortunately trying to maintain ECO at £640 million a year and treat a million households, makes it difficult to fit EWI into the model.

 One of the key drivers for ECO is the Government’s Clean Growth Strategy.
 This sets out a requirement to treat as many houses as possible to reach EPC band B and C where it is practical, cost effective and affordable, by 2035.
 To achieve this it is likely that a large proportion of the seven million plus untreated solid wall homes will need to be targeted.
+It includes double glazing grants.
 This is a somewhat woolly distant target with no quantities attached.
 A more tangible target is the commitment to improve the energy efficiency rating of fuel poor homes to EPS C band by 2030.
 With almost 50% of the fuel poor living in solid wall homes, this should be a strong driver for the external wall insulation market.
 To ensure high standards of installation quality and customer service, it is proposed that the changes set out by Each Home Counts are adopted.

 The ECO3 consultation states that funding will be focused on affordable warmth, ensuring that the beneficiaries of the scheme will be low income and vulnerable households.
 The proposal is that the CERO obligation will be removed, leaving about 6.5 million households eligible.
 15% of the obligation will have to be delivered in rural areas, and the solid wall minima will be reduced to 17,000 a year.
 At this rate it will take over 400 years to treat all the solid wall homes.
 By this time, we will probably not be living in houses, Doncaster Rovers will be top of the premiership and there will still be a sale on at DFS.